bcgov/DevEx-Roadmap/_pages/index.md

 {::options parse_block_html="true" /}
 <div class="page-section">

-Code for Government Ready products is the business process and tech stack - think DevOps and automated tool chains – to make continuous release possible.
-In order to successfully do continuous release projects need to break down the silos between those who develop the code, and those who operate the system.
-We will pilot the DevOps approach within the B.C. public sector, bringing the code developers and operations staff together on one team.
-To make this all work we are exploring an automated tool chain, a variety of tools in the marketplace that when combined make it possible to rapidly deploy code from the dev environment to the production environment.
-The end goal is to make it easier to collaborate with entrepreneurs, companies and startups in the B.C. tech sector.

-We will share parts of this tech stack with the B.C. tech community so that we can rapidly adopt their technical solutions.
+The concept of ‘Code for Government Ready Products’ is to enable tech entrepreneurs and software developers to build products that can be easily accepted by government and rapidly deployed from the development environment to the production environment.
+Current practice involves working through traditional procurements and traditional software development lifecycles where the rules and requirements for building information systems are written into voluminous documents that are hard to read, write and maintain.
+The idea behind ‘Code for Government Ready Products’ is for  government to open source complete systems, with all the system  functionality and security, privacy, data conformance and other standards.
+This way B.C tech entrepreneurs and software developers could take the system’s complete source code and modify the functions to solve a business need.
+To make this all work we are exploring a combination of tools that allow for faster and easier collaboration with entrepreneurs, companies and start-ups in the B.C. tech sector.
+Come to our [Trello board](https://trello.com/b/39R3K5dd/code-4-gov) to collaborate.

 </div>